 Shell has more than a dozen deep-water FPSOs around the world.
 Turritella is the first FPSO we are using in the Gulf of Mexico.

 Environment and society

 Shell prioritises social and environmental responsibility.
-Shell’s Gulf of Mexico operations are closely tied to Louisiana and the city of New Orleans.
-Following Hurricane Katrina, for example, we contributed to many recovery programmes.
-Shell is also involved in projects such as protecting the Louisiana coast and wetlands restoration.
+Our Gulf of Mexico operations are closely tied to Louisiana and the city of New Orleans.
+Following Hurricane Katrina we contributed to several recovery programmes.
+Shell is also involved in projects to protect the Louisiana coast and restore wetlands.